2025 Las Vegas Bowl

-The 2025 Las Vegas Bowl is a college football bowl game that is scheduled to be played on December 31, 2025, at Allegiant Stadium located in Paradise, Nevada.
-The 33rd annual Las Vegas Bowl game will feature teams from the Pac-12 Conference and the Big Ten Conference.
-The game is scheduled to begin at 12:30 p.m.
-PST and will air on ESPN.
-The Las Vegas Bowl will be one of the 2025–26 bowl games concluding the 2025 FBS football season.
-The bowl game will be sponsored by roofing distribution company SRS Distribution, and the game will be officially known as the SRS Distribution Las Vegas Bowl.
+The 2025 Las Vegas Bowl was a college football bowl game played on December 31, 2025, at Allegiant Stadium located in Paradise, Nevada.
+The 33rd annual Las Vegas Bowl game began at approximately 12:30 p.m.
+PST and aired on ESPN.
+The Las Vegas Bowl was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The game was sponsored by roofing materials distribution company SRS Distribution and officially known as the SRS Distribution Las Vegas Bowl.